 Anxiety stems from your child’s reaction to stress, and according to the Anxiety and Depression Association of America affects one in every 8th child.
-From the child who is deeply afraid of bees to the child who will not leave their home out of fear, anxiety is a real condition that can be debilitating.
-No matter what the level of anxiety, or what causes it, it is so hard to watch your child miss out on things you know they should enjoy.
+From the child who is deeply afraid of bees to the kid who will not leave their home out of fear, anxiety is a real condition that can be debilitating.
+No matter the level of anxiety, or what causes it, it is so hard to watch your child miss out on things you know they should enjoy.

-Excessive worry, sleep problems, irrational fears, avoidance of social situations, physical complaints such as headache or stomach aches, biting nails or pulling hair out, and/or extreme irritability are all indications your child may be struggling with anxiety.
+Excessive worry, sleep problems, irrational fears, avoidance of social situations, physical complaints such as headache or stomach aches, biting nails, pulling hair out, and/or extreme irritability are all indications your child may be struggling with anxiety.
 During my years guiding children through mastering excessive worry and anxiety, I’ve found these strategies can help parents support their kids the most.

-3 – Share your concerns with others and encourage your child to talk to close friends.
-Don’t feel like anxiety is a family secret that you can’t share with others.
+Don’t feel like anxiety is a family secret you can’t share with others.
 You and your child need support, and you will be surprised how many others are struggling with similar concerns once you talk about it.
 Reach out to close friends and encourage your child to do the same!

 You’d better believe your child picks up on your anxiety.
 Kids with anxiety are typically very sensitive to the emotions of others and will tune-in to how you and other family members are feeling.
 Do whatever it takes to deal with your own and family members’ anxiety so progress will happen more quickly.
 It is never fair to isolate one family member and point fingers at them as “the problem.”
 Each member of a family should identify areas they want to improve, set attainable goals, and put forth effort to change.

-5 – Have kids practice yoga, meditation, and mindfulness.
 Following a yoga class I taught, a student said, “I never knew what to do to handle stress, now I do!”
 Another teen who was feeling stressed almost fell asleep as I played meditation music on iTunes.
 Have your child start and end each day with 5 minutes of meditation by listening to music or a meditation app, sitting quietly and focusing on their breathing.
 Have them join a yoga class or watch yoga videos, and practice at least 3 times a week.
 These mindfulness practices will teach them to focus on the present moment and quiet their anxious thoughts.